 Naturally, professionals began by externalizing their “energy memory” in paper files and Excel spreadsheets.
 This is the case when an operator reads the meters on a printed sheet and stores it in a binder, before a colleague eventually copies the data, with varying degrees of error, onto a computer.
 The same phenomenon of outsourced storage occurs when various software programs slumber in a corner of the factory, storing data of all kinds, particularly energy data, without doing anything with it.

 Julian Aristizabal, CEO of Dametis: “Today, many industrial sites manage their energy with simple Excel spreadsheets.
-This involves the time-consuming and hazardous task of retrieving data – during plant tours5 , which in the absence of automated transmission can take 30 minutes or even an hour a day – and then integrating it, with a lot of copying and pasting, rewriting errors, stacking up versions created by different users… This method takes away precious time to reflect on these data (which are in any case incomplete and unreliable compared to those that would be returned by a good EMS).”
+This involves time-consuming and hazardous data retrieval – during plant tours5 , which in the absence of automated transmission can represent 30 minutes or even an hour a day – then integration, lots of copy-pasting, rewriting errors, stacking up versions created by different users… This method takes precious time away from thinking about these data (which are in any case incomplete and unreliable compared with those that would be returned by a good EMS).”

-Software is already essential in today’s plants as they move towards the “minimum energy achievable” (MEA), and will become even more important as production sites become increasingly automated.
+Software is already essential in today’s factories as they move towards the “minimum energy achievable” (MEA), and will become even more important as production sites become increasingly automated.

 .

-But the new generation of this equipment will be nothing like the previous ones, because they will acquire more and more intelligence and, thanks to the Internet, they will be able to connect and communicate with each other.”
+But the new generation of this equipment will look nothing like its predecessors, as it acquires more and more intelligence and, thanks to the Internet, will be able to connect and communicate with each other.”

 In Industry 4.0, environmental performance software will be the conductor of the ecological stakes in this “new cyber-physical reality”.